Road Seal Extension Policy

 2. Background

-The Timaru District Council actively supports road seal extensions in the District that meet policy criteria.
+The Timaru District Council supports road seal extensions in the District that meet policy criteria, subject to available funding.

 The principles on which this policy is based are: